-Tucked into the Northeast corner of Cornell’s campus, our botanic garden includes spaces for ornamental and practical herbs, heritage vegetables, rhododendrons, perennials, ornamental grasses, a bioswale garden, groundcovers, conifers, containers, and plants with winter interest.
+Tucked into the Northeast corner of Cornell’s campus, the gardens around the Nevin Welcome Center include spaces for ornamental and practical herbs, heritage vegetables, rhododendrons, perennials, ornamental grasses, a bioswale garden, groundcovers, conifers, containers, and plants with winter interest.
 Read more

 Collections of maples, oaks, crabapples, conifers, dogwoods, urban trees, nut trees, and others thrive in this beautiful 100-acre arboretum.
 Gardens here include a flowering shrub collection, streamside gardens, and overlooks providing breathtaking views of this rolling terrain.
 Read more